-Those are reasons enough that make Cambodia a must see for any self respecting traveller.
+Those are reasons enough that make Cambodia a must-see for any self-respecting traveler.

 Example: Here is a depiction of Bheeshma sleeping on a bed of arrows during the Kurukshetra battle.
 Many of us would be familiar with the scenes from the famous 90s TV serial.

 Then there is the Ta Prohm temple made famous by Angelia Jolie’s Tomb Raider movies.
 This temple is partly swallowed by the gigantic trees which actually support the structure.
 Hence the archeologists don’t want to mess around with the trees.

 - Angkor Wat: The pinnacle of Khmer architecture and its Mount Meru symbolism is what draws the crowds every day.
 The sunrise is the peak time. linger a little longer to have the place to yourself (well almost).
 Most just stroll through to the center.
 But along the outer walls lie the elaborate bas-reliefs depicting various scenes from Hindu mythology.
 It’s conveniently altered to include the Khmer kings amongst the deities.
 All said it’s a revelation in the detail and artistry of the Khmer times.
 You will need 4-6 hours to do it any kind of justice.
 Buy a three-day pass for 62$ (cash only).
 It will be worth it.

 - Bayon: It’s part of the Angkor Thom temple complex and is wildly famous for its 216 eerie stone faces.
 The Bas-reliefs here depict the everyday life and true historic events.
 Check oot the video here of my feeble attempt to Pano-Video the Bayon.